gitexa/sigmund/README.md

     └── statistics.py
 ```

-We furthermore provide a simple front-end for the Institute for Medical Psychology to present the results and provide feature details.
+We furthermore provide a simple front-end for the Institute of Medical Psychology to present the results and provide feature details.

 ## Data Analysis